OIC Computer Emergency Response Team

 The OIC Computer Emergency Response Team (فريق منظمة التعاون الإسلامي للاستجابة لحالات الطوارئ الحاسوبية; Équipe d'intervention d'urgence informatique de l'OCI), commonly known as OIC-CERT, is a computer emergency response team and one of the 17 affiliated organs of the Organisation of Islamic Cooperation.
-Focused on global cybersecurity in the 27 member and non-member states, it is considered the world's third-largest computer emergency response team coordinated by the 27 country.
+Focused on global cybersecurity in the 27 member and non-member states, it is considered the world's third-largest computer emergency response team coordinated by the 27 countries.
 The OIC-CERT is primarily focused on providing emergency support in cyber resilience with global collaboration with its associated members and information security organizations.
 It also encourages member states to implement cybersecurity policies by their respective CERTs.

-Chaired by the CyberSecurity Malaysia, national cybersecurity agency, it also serves as the Secretariat of OIC-CERT.
+Chaired by CyberSecurity Malaysia, a national cybersecurity agency, it also serves as the Secretariat of OIC-CERT.
 Huawei became the first multinational technology corporation to sign the OIC-CERT membership in 2021.
 Its membership is sponsored by the UAE Computer Emergency Response Team (aeCERT).
-OIC-CERT maintains a global information and communications technology ecosystem and assisted the nations in preventing cyberattack challenges.
+OIC-CERT maintains a global information and communications technology ecosystem and assisted nations in preventing cyberattack challenges.

 History

-OIC Computer Emergency Response Team was established by an adopting a resolution INF-36/2 in May 2009 by the OIC Council of Foreign Ministers in its 36th session held in Damascus, Syria.
-The council of foreign affairs granted OIC-CERT the status of affiliated institution in the same year.
+OIC Computer Emergency Response Team was established by adopting a resolution INF-36/2 in May 2009 by the OIC Council of Foreign Ministers in its 36th session held in Damascus, Syria.
+The council of foreign affairs granted OIC-CERT the status of an affiliated institution in the same year.

 Code of Ethics

 Code of Ethics are the fundamental elements of the organisation that determine the status, cybercrime behaviour and membership by its Steering Committee.
-It regulates the information security organizations and the member states under four Code of Ethics.
+It regulates the information security organizations and the member states under four Codes of Ethics.

 Objectives

 Established for global cooperation between the cybersecurity organisation within the framework of the Charter of the Organisation of Islamic Cooperation, its main activities are focused on promoting and building the relationship between the member states in cybersecurity sector, in addition to exchanging information and minimising cyberterrorism, and cybercrime.
-It also conduct educational and internet security awareness programmes in cybersecurity sector and provides cooperation technology research and development.
+It also conducts educational and internet security awareness programmes in cybersecurity sector and provides cooperation technology research and development.

 The OIC-CERT objectively works on two principles such as capacity building and infrastructure programmes which are financially aided by the member states and the Islamic Development Bank.
-Financial assistance model is jointly managed by the Organization of American States and the Asia Pacific Team.
+The financial assistance model is jointly managed by the Organization of American States and the Asia Pacific Team.

+The OIC-CERT conduct International Cyber Drills every year since 2009 to enhance and develop Cyber Security Capabilities of member states.

-The OIC-CERT also regulates 5G Security Working Group (WG) that maintains 5G technology within the scope of OIC Charter.
+The OIC-CERT also regulates the 5G Security Working Group (WG) that maintains 5G technology within the scope of the OIC Charter.
 The WG also conducts competition programmes concerning 5G.